Interested in knowing why escorts screen and the methods we use? This page is for you.

 I don’t want there to be an online trace of my identity!

 Storing your information is not of importance to me, I just want to verify who you are.
-For your security and privacy, my ProtonMail address is end-to-end encrypted and requires two-factor authentication to login.
-If you request it, after I have verified your identity, I will happily wipe all online trace of it and send you video and picture evidence of me doing so.
+If you request it, after I have verified you and we have met once, I will happily wipe all online trace of you from my devices.

 Why haven’t you replied to my message?